PandABlocks/PandABlocks-server/docs/config.rst

 So a block definition is::

-    block-name [ "S" ] block-register [ extension-string ]
+    block-name [ "S" ] block-register [ extension-module ]
         [ field-definition ]*

 If the `block-register` number is prefixed with ``S`` then the same block register number can be shared with multiple blocks: this allows a single hardware implementation to be presented as multiple software blocks.

-The register number can be followed by an `extension-string` which is used to identify this block to the extension server, and will enable use of the extension register syntax defined below.
+The register number can be followed by an `extension-module` which is used to identify this block to the extension server, and will enable use of the extension register syntax defined below.